plone/training/voltoaddons/01-addon-basics.rst

 .. note::

     The ``jsconfig.json`` file is needed by Volto to identify development packages.
-You are not strictly limited to Volto addons in its use, you could, for example, use this to make it easier to debug third-party Javascript packages that are shipped transpiled.
+You are not strictly limited to Volto add-ons in its use, you could, for example, use this to make it easier to debug third-party Javascript packages that are shipped transpiled.